 Nevada Quick Facts

-- Nevada consumes six times more energy than the state produces in part because Nevada produces only small amounts of natural gas and crude oil and does not mine any coal.
+- Nevada consumes over 11 times more energy than the state produces in part because Nevada produces only small amounts of natural gas and crude oil and does not mine any coal.

-- In 2023, Nevada ranked eighth in the nation in total electricity generation from utility- and small-scale solar resources combined, providing 26% of the state's generation.
+- In 2024, Nevada ranked fourth in the nation in total electricity generation from utility- and small-scale solar resources combined.
+Solar provided 31% of the state's total generation.

 Data